rmx7/adb-data-engineering/labs/workshop.md

 ![Notebook interface](media/notebook-2.JPG)

 ### Task 2: Testing out the notebook
 1. Make sure to check the notebook is attached to an active clustered indicated with green dot.
-You might need to start the cluster if it is in inactive state.
 ![Cluster state](media/notebook-3.JPG)
+2. We might need to start the cluster if it is in inactive state.
-2. Try to run the following code to test the runtime.
+3. Try to run the following code to test the runtime.
 ```
 print("Hello World")
 ```